Frequently Asked Questions

 How much will it cost me to see a clinician?

 The Student Health fee is automatically included in the comprehensive fee collected with your tuition at the beginning of the semester.
 There is no charge to see a clinician.
-However, prescriptions, visits to the emergency department or other health providers, hospitalization, injections, and laboratory tests etc...are the student's responsibility.
+However, covered office visits will be charged to your personal or family health insurance.
+Off-site services such as prescriptions, visits to the emergency department or other health providers, hospitalization, injections, and laboratory tests etc...are the student's responsibility.

 Does the university have an insurance policy that I can purchase?